pmoitaly/BindAPI/Doc/BindApiGuide.md

 BindAPI is an open source library for Delphi that allows you to link the properties and fields of any class using attributes.
 Its simplicity and its versatility make it the ideal tool to create prototypes, demos, POCs and small applications by applying the separation of logic and presentation from the first steps.

-BindAPI polls properties and fields a regular interval to propagate their changes.
+BindAPI polls properties and fields at regular interval to propagate their changes.
 So, the characteristics of BindAPI are:

 - Lightness.
 The classes to be added to an application are few and of very limited weight.
 - Compatibility.
 It does not require the modification of any existing library and is designed to implement the most common architectural patterns, such as MVC, MVP, MVVM and their variants.